ThomWright/ThomWright.github.io/_failure-patterns/saga.md

 ## Example

 A travel booking system needs to book a hotel and a flight.
-It must either book both, or neither.
+It must end up either booking both, or neither.

 ## Problem